fbpx

 Building_Inspection_Report_pdf

-While it might look like these are scary problems, after talking with a builder, the buyer found out it would only cost between $2,000 to $3,000 to fix.
-They used this to go back to the real estate agent and negotiate a further $10,000 off the price!
+While it might seem like these are scary problems, after talking with a builder, the buyer found out they would only cost between $2,000 and $3,000 to fix.
+They used this to negotiate the house price with a real estate agent down by $10,000!

-Also, look at things like flight paths, school catchments or ongoing disputes with neighbours, as they will also impact your negotiation.
+Also, consider things like flight paths, school catchments, or ongoing disputes with neighbours, as they will impact your negotiation.

 Again, do your due diligence…

 • Finance.
-So most people are putting in anywhere from 14-21 days for finance.
-Now, if you’re competing with other people or putting down similar offers, change that to 7 days.
-But before you do that, ensure you’ve got your pre-approval in place and that you’re working with the broker that can deliver.
+Most people are putting in anywhere from 14 to 21 days for finance.
+However, if you’re competing with other people or putting down similar offers, change that to 7 days.
+But before you do that, ensure you’ve got your pre-approval in place and that you’re working with a broker that can deliver.
 Changing finance to 7 days will mean you might get that property at a slightly lower market value than putting down 14 to 21 days.
-Our experience is that even if you put five days to finance, and need a day’s extension, a lot of vendors aren’t going to rip up your contract and say no. They’ll extend you for an extra day.
+Our experience is that even if you put 5 days to finance and need a day’s extension, a lot of vendors aren’t going to rip up your contract and say no. They’ll extend you for an extra day.

-So remember, put down concrete terms that will see you win that property and get it at a good price.
+So remember to put concrete terms in your contract that will see you win that property and get it at a good price.

 When you’re ready, make your offer in writing.
-If you make a verbal offer, it may get accepted, but there’s no guarantee the seller will honour it.
+A verbal offer may be accepted, but there’s no guarantee the seller will honour it.
 Making an offer in writing is a sign that you’re serious.
 Keep your offer short and to the point.

 You might be surprised to know you do not need to sign a contract of sale to make an offer on a property.
 We have had offers accepted on a house in writing via email before taking the time to fill out the contract.